Radiation Sciences — B.S.

-The Bachelor of Science degree in radiation sciences provides imaging professionals with the foundational education necessary to advance into various career possibilities, including: advanced imaging modalities; graduate degrees; and professional advancement into entry management, education, and informatics positions.
+The Bachelor of Science degree in radiation sciences provides imaging professionals with the foundational education necessary to advance into various career possibilities, including: advanced imaging modalities; graduate degrees; professional advancement into entry management, education in imaging, and imaging informatics positions.

 The baccalaureate degree comprises a minimum of 192 quarter units in the following:

 - Loma Linda University general education (GE) requirements

 - Professional certification in an imaging modality (entry-level imaging degree)

 - Radiation science core requirements (online)

 - Area of emphasis: administration*, education*, advanced imaging modalities, science, or imaging informatics* (*online)

 - E-Portfolio that comprises academic and professional work, a signature project, and service learning